-A few days ago, Janice ended eleven years of hiding her invisible illness from the blogosphere.
+A few days ago, I ended eleven years of hiding my invisible illness from the blogosphere.
 As mom bloggers, we share many parts of our lives, but keep certain stories private.
-Janice has battled a confusing and misunderstood chronic illness for 30 years and she usually finds it easier to keep her struggles to herself.
-But our good friend Tasra Dawson inspired Janice to share her story.
+I’ve battled a confusing and misunderstood chronic illness for 30 years and I usually finds it easier to keep my struggles to myself.

-You can read Janice’s story in Thirty Years Later — The Story I Never Told You.
+You can read about my continuing struggle with chronic illness in this blog post Thirty Years Later — The Story I Never Told You.

 What are you doing now?